 - successful track record in securing third-party funding

-- demonstrated previous experience in developing research and higher education programmes; excellent previous teaching and lecturing experience with proven record in supervising MSc and PhD students
+- previous experience in developing research programmes, lecturing, and supervising MSc and PhD students

 - proven record in organising seminars, workshops, and international conferences

-- fluency in English (required); working knowledge in French and Spanish (required); fluency in German or any additional UN working languages is desirable
+- fluency in English (required); working knowledge in German and Italian (required); fluency in German or additional UN working languages is desirable

 - capability of travelling and working in mountainous, higher altitude regions